-The DOE financial assistance agreement will require each recipient: (1) to fulfill the commitments made in its application regarding the procurement of United States-produced products and (2) to fulfill the commitments made in its application regarding the procurement of other key component metals and manufactured products domestically that are deemed available in sufficient and reasonably available quantities or of a satisfactory quality at the time of award negotiation.
+The DOE financial assistance agreement will require each recipient to: (1) fulfill the commitments made in its application regarding the procurement of U.S.-produced products and (2) fulfill the commitments made in its application regarding the procurement of other key component metals and domestically manufactured products that are deemed available in sufficient and reasonably available quantities or of a satisfactory quality at the time of award negotiation.
 Applicants may seek waivers of these requirements in very limited circumstances and for good cause shown.
-Further details on requesting a waiver can be found in Appendix D and the terms and conditions of an award.
+Further details on requesting a waiver can be found in Appendix C and the terms and conditions of an award.

-Applicants are strongly encouraged to consult Appendix D for more information.
+Applicants are strongly encouraged to consult Appendix C for more information.